egraphs-good/egglog/README.md

 ## VS Code plugin

 There is a VS Code extension in the vscode folder.
-Install using 'Install from VSIX...' in the three-dot menu of the extensions tab and pick npm install -g @vscode/vscode/eggsmol.vsix`.
+Install using 'Install from VSIX...' in the three-dot menu of the extensions tab and pick `vscode/vscode/eggsmol.vsix`.

 ### Enhancing the VS code extension